nuxt/docs/en/guide/plugins.md

 Also, if you need to know if you are inside a static app (via `nuxt generate` or `nuxt export`), you can check if `process.static` is set to `true`.
 This is only the case during and after the generation.

-You can also combine both options to hit the spot when a page is being server-rendered by `nuxt generate` before being saved (`process.static && process.server`).
+You can also combine both options to hit the spot when a page is being server-rendered by `nuxt build && nuxt export` or `nuxt generate` before being saved (`process.static && process.server`).